 Fie Schouten, born in Amsterdam and still living there, performs in various formations at many different podia and festivals.
 She has performed all over the world and is playing on all the clarinets with a warm preference for the low ones.

 Chambermusic and Solo

 As a specialist in performing new music, she can be heard extensively as a soloist and in chambermusicformations, oa with cellist Eva van de Poll, pianist Keiko Shichijo, bass clarinettist Jelte Althuis, accordionist Marko Kassl and harpsichordist Goska Isphording.

 Many new pieces are written for and premiered by her groups by composers with very diverse styles and of very different backgrounds and nationalities.
 Free improvisation appears in many of the pieces.
 Fie Schouten initiated and leads together with Tobias Klein the Basklarinet Festijn, with three editions: 2014, 2016, 2018.

-Fie Schouten is curator and initiatior of the series for contemporary chambermusic NIEUWE NOTEN in Amsterdam, podium De Ruimte nieuwenoten-amsterdam.nl
+Fie Schouten is initiatior and curator (together with composer Aspasia Nasopoulou) of the series for contemporary chambermusic Nieuwe Noten Amsterdam, at Plein Theater nieuwenoten-amsterdam.nl